Mahmud-Rimel/Fake-News-Detection/README.md

 ## TF-IDF (Term Frequency - Inverse Document Frequency)

-Term frequency and inverse document frequency is vectorization technique to show the importance of an word in the text based on its frequency and weight.
+Term frequency and inverse document frequency is vectorization technique to show the importance of an word in a text based on  frequency and weight of th word.